Resources

 Numerous Education Choices for Kids

-Families with children are often overwhelmed, in a good way, by the abundance of educational opportunities for their children.
-The City of Alexandria and Alexandria, Fairfax County, offer dozens of award-winning and highly-ranked public schools.
+Families with children are often overwhelmed, in a good way, by the abundance of educational opportunities for their children here.
+The City of Alexandria and Alexandria, Fairfax County, offer dozens of award-winning and highly ranked public schools.

-The private school scene is just as strong, and there will probably be more homeschooling communities in the area than you’ve had within your reach previously.
+The private school scene is just as strong, and there will probably be more homeschooling communities in Virginia than you’ve had within your reach previously.

 Alexandria Opportunities for Military Spouses

-Across the country, spouses struggle to find employment suitable to a military lifestyle.
-Remote work is always an option, but living in Alexandria puts spouses in the enviable position of finding meaningful employment, financial and otherwise.
-The local economy continues to grow, adding new jobs regularly.
+Across the country, military spouses struggle to find employment suitable to a military lifestyle.
+Remote work is always an option, but living in Alexandria places spouses in the enviable position of finding meaningful employment, financially and otherwise.

-As a bedroom community to Washington, DC, Alexandria benefits from the trickle effect from federal work and companies who find the National Capital Region a profitable place to do business.
+As a bedroom community to Washington, DC, Alexandria benefits from the trickle-down effect of federal work and companies that find the National Capital Region a profitable place to do business.
 Working in Alexandria could help simplify the family's commute and school schedules.
 This community understands the challenges of military life, but still appreciates the skills spouses bring to the table.

 Time spent in Alexandria might also mean a period dedicated to personal education or volunteer work.
-Each has several ways to dive in.
 Nearby, multiple bases have college campuses behind their gates.
-Outside the gates, several more reputable college campuses, like Northern Virginia Community College, offer online and in-person classes.
+Outside the gates, several reputable college campuses, like Northern Virginia Community College, offer online and in-person classes.

 There's no shortage of volunteer opportunities.
 From volunteering at your child’s school to finding a nonprofit organization close to your heart, they’re all just a short distance from any part of Alexandria you might pick to live.